 The Secretary of State has also issued two Directions regarding a number of UDP Policies not ‘saved’ expired on either 27 September 2007 or 19 July 2009.

-The schedules of ‘deleted’ and ‘saved’ policies (in 2006 Review plan order) are available from Download below.
+The schedules of ‘deleted’ and ‘saved’ policies (in 2006 Review plan order) are available via the documents area on the left of this page.
+Please click on 'documents' heading for the menu to expand.

 * Directions made under Paragraph 1(3) of Schedule 8 to the Planning & Compulsory Purchase Act 2004.